-Parent-adolescent relationship: Drawing on the Family Stress Model (Conger et al., 2010; Conger & Donnellan, 2007; Masarik & Conger, 2017) research on ethnic discrimination argues that micro and macro levels of discrimination are source of stress that can impair parenting practices and parent-child relationship (Anderson et al., 2015; Murry et al., 2008; Zedan & Haj-Yahia, 2023).
-Despite the fact that findings are mixed, most of the existing evidence in this area has indicated that parents who experience racial discrimination show reduced parenting quality, including harsh discipline and poor parent–child interactions (Ayón & Garcia, 2019; Gassman-Pines, 2015).
-Findings of a longitudinal analyses showed that parental experiences of ethnic discrimination are associated with negative parent-child relationship (Murry et al., 2022).
-Beyond the empirical evidence showing the direct link between experiences of ethnic discrimination and parenting, there is a growing body of evidence showing that parent-child relationship might serve as a mediator between parental experiences of ethnic discrimination and child's outcomes (Condon et al., 2022; Kazmierski et al., 2023).
-For example, a study conducted among a sample of 252 Afro-American parents and their adolescent children found that parents' experiences of ethnic discrimination were linked with higher levels of parent-child conflict which in turn predicted greater levels of depression among adolescents (Galàn et al., 2022).
+Parent-adolescent relationship: Drawing on the Family Stress Model (Conger et al., 2010; Conger & Donnellan, 2007; Masarik & Conger, 2017), research on ethnic discrimination argues that micro and macro levels of discrimination are a source of stress that can impair parenting practices and parent-child relationships (Anderson et al., 2015; Murry et al., 2008; Zedan & Haj-Yahia, 2023).
+Despite the fact that findings are mixed, most of the existing evidence in this area has indicated that parents who experience racial discrimination show reduced parenting quality, including harsh discipline and poor parent-child interactions (Ayón & Garcia, 2019; Gassman-Pines, 2015).

+The findings of a longitudinal analysis showed that parental experiences of ethnic discrimination are associated with a negative parent-child relationship (Murry et al., 2022).
+Beyond the empirical evidence showing a direct link between experiences of ethnic discrimination and parenting, there increasing evidence that the parent-child relationship might serve as a mediator between parental experiences of ethnic discrimination and child’s outcomes (Condon et al., 2022; Kazmierski et al., 2023).
+For example, a study conducted among a sample of 252 African American parents and their adolescent children found that parents’ experiences of ethnic discrimination were linked with higher levels of parent-child conflict which in turn, predicted greater levels of depression among adolescents (Galàn et al., 2022).

-Another study proposed that exposure to racial microaggressions and other race-related stressors can compromise parents’ mental health, which in turn negatively affect their family relationships, including increases in parent–child conflict and harsh parenting (Murry et al., 2018).
-In line with this existing body of knowledge, we are aiming to explore the mediating role of parent-adolescent relationship on the association between parents' experiences of ethnic discrimination and adolescents' outcomes.
+Another study suggested that exposure to racial microaggressions and other race-related stressors can compromise parents’ mental health, which then negatively affects their family relationships, including increases in parent–child conflict and harsh parenting (Murry et al., 2018).
+In line with this existing body of knowledge, we will explore the mediating role of parent-adolescent relationships on the association between parents’ experiences of ethnic discrimination and adolescents’ outcomes.

 Socio-contextual factors

-Structural ethnic discrimination: Structural ethnic discrimination refers to structural and social policies and practices that operates on the macro-level and limit individuals' access to services, resources, and socio-economic mobility (Bailey et al., 2021; Braveman et al., 2022; Williams & Mohammed 2009).
-This type of ethnic discrimination compound inequities between communities in various aspects of life, including: income, wealth, health, employment, neighborhood structures, education, criminal justice, and civic participation, which eventually promotes disadvantaged living conditions among oppressed communities (Bailey et al., 2017).
-Over the years, there is an increasing empirical evidence concerning the damaged effects of structural ethnic discrimination on mental health outcomes.
-It has been demonstrated that lifelong limited access to key resources are major chronic and acute stressors associated with adverse mental health outcomes including depressive symptoms (Gee & Ford, 2011; Hankerson et al., 2022; Hardeman et al., 2016; Gonzales et al., 2018; Sternthall et al., 2011; Turney et al., 2013; Youngmann & Kushnirovich, 2022; Williams, 2018).
+Structural ethnic discrimination: Structural ethnic discrimination refers to structural and social policies and practices that operate on the macro-level and limit individuals’ access to services, resources, and socioeconomic mobility (Bailey et al., 2021; Braveman et al., 2022; Williams & Mohammed 2009).
+This type of ethnic discrimination compounds inequities between communities in various aspects of life, including income, wealth, health, employment, neighborhood structures, education, criminal justice, and civic participation.
+These multiple inequalities result in disadvantaged living conditions among oppressed communities (Bailey et al., 2017).
+Increasing empirical evidence has emerged concerning the damaging effects of structural ethnic discrimination on mental health outcomes.
+It has been demonstrated that lifelong limited access to key resources are major chronic and acute stressors associated with adverse mental health outcomes, including depressive symptoms (Gee & Ford, 2011; Gonzales et al., 2018; Hankerson et al., 2022; Hardeman et al., 2016; Sternthall et al., 2011; Turney et al., 2013; Williams, 2018; Youngmann & Kushnirovich, 2022).

-Recently there is a growing body of knowledge, concerning the effects of structural ethnic discrimination on children's and adolescents' outcomes.
-Findings of previous studies have shown that exposure to structural ethnic discrimination is linked with poor mental health outcomes (Saleem & Lambert, 2016; Seaton & Yip ,2009; Torres et al., 2022) and increased risk behaviors such as drug use (Sander-Phillips et al., 2009).
-For example, a recent cohort study conducted among 34,252 American adolescents (aged 12-16) has shown that structural ethnic discrimination was associated with greater risk for developing depressive symptoms (Acker et al., 2023).
-Despite this existing body of knowledge, yet little is known about the long-term effects of structural racial discrimination on parents' and adolescents' outcomes which emphasize the need for further research in this area.
+The body of knowledge concerning the effects of structural ethnic discrimination on children’s and adolescents’ outcomes has been growing.
+Findings of previous studies have shown that exposure to structural ethnic discrimination is linked with poor mental health outcomes (Saleem & Lambert, 2016; Seaton & Yip ,2009; Torres et al., 2022) and increased risk behaviors, such as drug use (Sander-Phillips et al., 2009).
+For example, a recent cohort study conducted among 34,252 US adolescents (aged 12−16) has shown that structural ethnic discrimination was associated with a greater risk of developing depressive symptoms (Acker et al., 2023).
+Despite this existing body of knowledge, little is known about the long-term effects of structural racial discrimination on parents’ and adolescents’ outcomes, emphasizing the need for further research in this area.

 Arab Palestinian society in Israel: Background and aspects of ethnic discrimination